Holistic Education in South & South-East Asia

 While attempts have been made worldwide to develop holistic education systems, few have proven scalable.
 The predominant systems rely on schooling for academic attainment, even at the expense of other aspects of development and the wellbeing of learners and communities.
 The need to look at the role of Education in helping the learners develop holistically is crucial.
 OECD Learning Compass 2030 also outlines the aspiration for holistic education.

-This spotlight aims to identify and showcase innovations from Bhutan and Southeast Asia that helps the learners develop holistically.
+This Spotlight showcases innovations from Bhutan and Southeast Asia that helps the learners develop holistically.

 By raising up innovations that focus on the holistic development of an individual and society, The Royal Academy and HundrED hope to enrich the conversation about the role of education in promoting a more just and harmonious society and give communities constructive resources for driving their own development.